This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-- In a medium bowl, whisk together 2 tsp. salt, 1½ tsp. paprika, ¾ tsp. black pepper, ½ tsp. garlic powder, and ¼ tsp. onion powder.
-Sprinkle the mixture liberally over both sides of each pork chop (3 to 4 pork chops).
+- In a medium bowl, whisk together salt, paprika, black pepper, garlic powder, and onion powder.
+Sprinkle the mixture liberally over both sides of each pork chop.2 tsp. salt, 1½ tsp. paprika, ¾ tsp. freshly ground black pepper, ½ tsp. garlic powder, ¼ tsp. onion powder, 3-4 thick cut, bone-in pork chops

-- Set aside 3 Tbsp. flour from ¾ cups flour to thicken the gravy.
+- Set aside 3 tablespoons of flour from ¾ cups flour to use later to thicken the gravy.
 Spread out the remaining flour on a large plate.
-Coat each side of the pork chop in a light layer of the flour.
+Coat each side of the pork chops in a light layer of the flour.¾ cup all-purpose flour

 - Place a deep, 12-inch cast-iron skillet over medium heat.
-Add 3 Tbsp. vegetable oil.
+Add vegetable oil.
 Once the skillet is hot enough, brown the seasoned pork chops on each side until golden, but not cooked all the way through, about 5 minutes per side.
-Remove the pork chops to a plate.
+Remove the pork chops to a plate.3 Tbsp. vegetable oil

 Video